github-education-resources/GitHubGraduation-2021/_data/ngvora/ngvora.md

 ---
 name: Nehal 'Nel' Vora
 institution: The University of Alabama
-quote: "Live in the present!"
+quote: Live in the present
 github_user: ngvora